muratk5n/thirdwave/en/README.md

 Before the Big Bang: The Origin off the Universe from the Multiverse..

-I spent a few minutes today looking through the book in the bookstore, trying to figure out where to find the details of the “spectacularly vindicated with observational evidence.”
+I spent a few minutes today looking through the book in the bookstore, trying to figure out where to find the details of the 'spectacularly vindicated with observational evidence.'
 I didn’t see any references in the book..
 For many years I’ve spent a significant amount of time reading books and papers purporting to offer scientific evidence for a multiverse, trying to carefully understand the author’s arguments and